 There are many places where you can buy souvenirs.
 I personally find 100 yen stores (like Daiso) & Don Quijote the best for this kind of shopping.
 You can find there pretty much everything from quirky Japanese products, through food and kitchen wares to clothes and electronics.

-I really like how most big cities, especially Tokyo, have banned smoking on streets.
+I really like how most big cities, especially Tokyo, have banned smoking on the streets.
 It means you’re not constantly in a stinky cloud of cigarette smoke and can enjoy walking.
 There are special areas, mostly fenced in some way, where smoking is allowed.
 On the other hand, it’s unfortunately quite common for people to be allowed to smoke in restaurants.
 If you’re a smoker, you can easily find smoking areas on streets, near train stations or in trains and can easily buy cigarettes in vending machines.

 24. Plan in advance